• Head Office: Australia, +61 2 9687 3323

 • unit manager catering operations.

-After successfully achieving SIT50416 Diploma of Hospitality Management, graduates may undertake SIT60316 Advanced Diploma of Hospitality Management
+After successfully achieving SIT50422 Diploma of Hospitality Management, graduates may undertake SIT60316 Advanced Diploma of Hospitality Management

-Students that successfully complete all 28 units of competency as stated in the Course Structure will be issued with SIT50416 Diploma of Hospitality Management.
+Students that successfully complete all 28 units of competency as stated in the Course Structure will be issued with SIT50422 Diploma of Hospitality Management.
+Diploma of Hospitality Management.
 This qualification is recognised nationally under the Australian Qualifications Framework (AQF)

 Students that complete some but not all of the units of competency as stated in the Course Structure may be issued with a Statement of Attainment.
 It will identify only those units of competence that have been completed as part of the qualification and recognised nationally under the AQF.